fabian-gubler/bachelor-thesis/notes/structure.md

 ## Academic Approach
 - Creating and evaluating hypotheses
 - Priority and Goals of my Project
+- Apart from scienticif metrics, what are more personal objectives of this paper

 ## Limitations of the approach
+- Specific constraints (see means of work) which are hard to reproduce
 - Not having written the code myself
-- Not direct translatable to huge factories
+- Not direct translatable to huge factories or even similar projects
 - Tools only get you so far.
 Expert Knowledge required for complex tasks
+- How good are these metrics, well established?

 ## Desired Findings
 - Code is easier to read and maintain

+# Results

+# Discussion